loupeteam/Omniverse_BnR_Bridge_Extension/exts/loupe.simulation.br_bridge/docs/README.md

 The status of the extension can be viewed in the `Status` field.
 Here are the possible messages and their meaning:
 - `Disabled`: the enable checkbox is unchecked, and no communication is attempted.
-- `Attempting to connect...`: the client is trying to connect to the PLC.
-Staying in this state for more than a few seconds indicates that there is a problem with the connection.
+- `Connecting...`: the client is trying to connect to the PLC.
+It will automatically retry until it connects.
 - `Connected`: the client has successfully established a connection with the PLC.
+Errors:
+- `Connection Refused Error, check IP and Port`: most likely the IP and Port settings are incorrect, or the PLC is offline.
+- `Connection Closed Error`: the connection was closed.
+- `Connection Error`: a different error has occured, detailed text will proceed this message.
+- `PLC read data parsing error`: the data from the PLC does not follow the expected format.
-- `Error writing data to the PLC: [...]`: an error occurred while performing a variable write.
+- `Error writing data to PLC`: a different error has occured, detailed text will proceed this message.
-- `Error reading data from the PLC: [...]`: an error occurred while performing a variable read.

 ### Monitoring Variable Values